 The data for regression estimations presented in this table were obtained from Compustat and the Development Bank of Japan for U.S. and Japanese firms, respectively.
 R&D expenditure data for Japanese firms come from annual volumes of the Kaisha Shiki Ho survey.
 The data represent an unbalanced panel of large publicly traded U.S. and Japanese IT firms active in the sample period, 1983-2004.
 As a consequence of using an unbalanced panel, total number of observations used in regression estimations can vary between time periods.
-Regression specifications are estimated in STATA using the fixed algorithm.
+Regression specifications are estimated in STATA using the fixed effects algorithm.
 The dependent value is the log of Tobin's q, calculated as the ratio of the firm's market value to the replacement value of its total assets.
-RD/Assets is calculated as the ratio of the stock of the firm's market value to the replacement value of its total assets.
-RD/Assets is calculated as the ratio of the stock of the firm's market value to the replacement value of the firm's total assets.
+RD/Assets is calculated as the ratio of the stock of the firm's accumulated R&D expenditures, calculated using the perpetual inventory method, to the replacement value of the firm's total assets.
 The Japan dummy equals 1 if the firm is based in Japan.
 Robust and cluster-corrected standard errors are reported in brackets.
-For detailed information about the specification, sample selection, and variables construction, consult the main text.
-Statistically significant at \\\0.01 revel, \\0.05, and \0.1.
+For detailed information about the specification, sample selection, and variable construction, consult the main text.
+Statistically significant at 0.01 level, 0.05, and 0.1.
 For brevity, only coefficients on variables of interest are reported, while coefficients on some of the control variables may be omitted.
 Detailed estimation results are available from the authors by request.